IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 - In any base we have as many digits as the base number

-- in base 10, we have digitals:
+- in base 10, we have digits:

 	0, 1, 2, 3, 4, 5, 6, 7, 8, 9